ridvanyigit/ridvanyigit/README.md

 About Me

 - 👋 Hi, I’m @ridvanyigit
-- 👀 I specialize in statistics, probability, and AI technologies.
+- 👀 I specialize in statistics, probability, Data Science, Macine Learning and AI technologies.
 - 🌱 Currently expanding my expertise in deep learning and advanced AI methodologies.
 - 💞️ Open to collaborations focused on knowledge exchange and innovative projects.
 - 📫 Connect with me on : [LinkedIn.](https://www.linkedin.com/in/ridvan-yigit-5494842b6/)